tcltk/tcl/doc/markdown/ParseArgs.md

 : This value marks the end of all option descriptors in the table.
 All other fields are ignored.

 **TCL\_ARGV\_FLOAT**
 : This argument takes a following floating point value argument.
-The value (once parsed by **Tcl\_GetDoubleFromObj**) will be stored as a double-precision value in the variable pointed to by the *dstPtr* field.
+The value (once parsed by [Tcl\_GetDoubleFromObj][DoubleObj]) will be stored as a double-precision value in the variable pointed to by the *dstPtr* field.
 The *srcPtr* and *clientData* fields are ignored.

 **TCL\_ARGV\_FUNC**
 : This argument optionally takes a following value argument; it is up to the handler callback function passed in *srcPtr* to decide.
 That function will have the following signature: